Skip to main content

 3. Invoicing customers on direct debit

 • Via Adfin: If you manually upload an invoice, Adfin will automatically match the invoice to the corresponding customer and schedule the direct debit.
+When sending the invoice you must choose Auto Collect as the collection method.

 • Via your Accounting Software: Any approved Auto Collect invoices will follow the same process, scheduling the payment to be collected on the invoice due date.